Frequently Asked Questions

 Can I get paid to do Research?

 Yes!
 Summer Federal Work Study is an opportunity unique to Upstate Medical University for students to conduct paid research during the summer.
-Students are asked to refer to Blackboard as it is the best resource for any students interested in the Summer Federal Work Study program.
+Students are asked to refer to Brightspace as it is the best resource for any students interested in the Summer Federal Work Study program.

 The College of Medicine Summer Fellowship Program is also a paid summer research opportunity available to students who apply and are awarded Fellowships.
 For more information, contact [email protected]